 There's a reason they call moving from one job to another a "venture" or "journey."
 (In fact, 9 in 10 executives say hire retention is an issue for them.)
 For any new position you take, there's likely a wealth of new information you have to learn in order to do that job well.
 Even just figuring out who to ask when you have a question can be a challenge.
 There are hundreds of new names, several new tools, and potentially an entirely new set of processes for how to get your work done, not to mention the administrative stuff (pick benefits, complete security and/or product training, etc.).

 Now, imagine you had a place where you had a step-by-step guide (that was always updated) with a daily agenda of tasks to set you down the right path.
 In addition to your task list, you're also given a repository of pertinent information you can reference whenever you have a question or forget how something works.
-These are all things an onboarding process template like ours can help with.
+These are all things a remote onboarding process template like ours can help with.

 2. Inundated IT & HR team members